i470/Opium.MVVM.Framework/README.md

 # Opium.MVVM.Framework

-C# Lightweight MVVM Framework conbination of PRISM, Caliburn and Jounce.
+C# Lightweight MVVM Framework combination of best features found in PRISM, Caliburn and Jounce and years of experience

 - Dependence Injection provided by MEF